Learn to Skate

 • Make-up class for all levels:

-• There is no makeup class for Off-Ice Conditioning & Stretch & Flexibility classes
+• There is no makeup class for Building Strength & Stretch & Flexibility classes

 • Make-up day time breakdown and details to be emailed with registration link from Kristen Perdue during the session